lalithsuresh/lalithsuresh.github.io/about.md

 <br>

-I’m Lalith Suresh, a researcher at <a href="https://research.vmware.com/">VMware Research</a> in Palo Alto.
+I’m Lalith Suresh, a senior researcher at <a href="https://research.vmware.com/">VMware Research</a> in Palo Alto.

 At VMware, I'm leading efforts to simplify cluster management for large-scale distributed systems.
 I also work on topics like failure detection, programmable networking, Big Data, and remote memory.